 Food allergies can be deadly, but not all physical reactions to food require a visit to the emergency room.
 Knowing when to call 911 and when you can treat a reaction with things in your home could save your life, as well as some money.

-Every three minutes, someone goes to the emergency room because they have a severe allergic reaction to food, resulting in about 200,000 ER visits per year.
-If you experience any of the following symptoms, get help immediately, as anaphylaxis can happen in a matter of minutes, even seconds:
+Every three minutes, someone goes to the emergency room because they have a severe allergic reaction to food.
+This results in about 200,000 visits per year.
+If you experience any of the following symptoms, get help immediately, as anaphylaxis can happen in a matter of minutes or even seconds:

 - wheezing or high-pitched breathing

 - slurred speech